Tables as Texts or Images: Evaluating the Table Reasoning Ability of LLMs and MLLMs: Introduction

 The evaluation of LLMs on processing tabular data involves many challenges.
 First, there are many ways to represent the information in tables.
 If we represent the table in pure text, we may use naive linearization or insert brackets to better represent table structures.
 Meanwhile, emerging multimodal LLMs like GPT-4 \cite{achiam2023gpt} and Gemini \cite{team2023gemini} offer image-based approaches, where we can pass the table as images to the LLMs.
 In such cases, visual cues like color highlighting in tables can influence outcomes.
 Second, diverse prompting methods for text may also apply to tabular data, which can yield varied results \cite{wei2022chain}.
 Furthermore, the tasks involving tabular data are diverse, including table fact-checking \cite{chen2019tabfact} and table question answering \cite{pasupat-liang-2015-compositional}, and table-to-text generation \cite{novikova-etal-2017-e2e}, etc.

 In this paper, we systematically evaluate model performance on tabular data for both textual LLMs and multi-modal LLMs.
 Specifically, we investigate several research questions, including the effectiveness of image-based representation of tabular data and how different text-based or image-based prompt methods affect LLMs' performance on table-related tasks.
+In addition, we provide analysis and hypothesis of LLMs’ behaviors.
 Our findings include: \begin{itemize}[leftmargin=0.4cm,itemsep=0.1cm] \item LLMs maintain decent performance when we use image-based table representations.
-Sometimes, image-based table representations can make LLMs perform better. \item There are nuances in the prompting design for table-related tasks, revealed by our comparisons of various prompting methods for text- and image-based table representations. \end{itemize} To the best of our knowledge, we are the first to study how LLMs perform with image-based table representations.
+Sometimes, image-based table representations can make LLMs perform better. \item There are nuances in the prompting design for table-related tasks, revealed by our comparisons of various prompting methods for text- and image-based table representations. \end{itemize}

+To the best of our knowledge, we are the first to study how LLMs perform with image-based table representations.
 We believe this paper draws new insights into optimizing table-based information processing.